 The mission of Metro Merge is to join God’s restorative work in the city by co-investing with local residents through sustainable entrepreneurship.
 Our passion is to connect local residents and vocational neighbors (partners) into authentic relationships, resulting in sustainable business start-ups by partnering with entrepreneurs in historic South Atlanta.

-Pathways:“relating to engage the disconnected youth for physical, emotional, and spiritual transformation.”
+Pathways2Life:“relating to engage the disconnected youth for physical, emotional, and spiritual transformation.”

 We exist to come along side students in pain by relating to engage them and the 3 support sytems (School, Family, Church).

 Prevention We build relationships with schools to engage through education to help students navigate pertinent life issues.